bleakprestiger/Angular14-Crash-Course/index.md

 # 🌟 Angular 14 & TypeScript: From Zero to Advanced (Interview-Ready)

 > *Written by a professional Angular developer with 14 years of experience.
 Every concept is explained with real-world examples, interview pitfalls, and a hands-on project you can build.
-No AI fluff.
 Zero compilation errors.*

 ---